dhianica/microservice-k8s-first-app/README.md

 Before install it, the first we must setup minikube, skaffold and docker.
-For the setup you can follow instruction in here: https://github.com/cheslijones/wsl2-minikube
+For the setup you can follow instructions in here: https://github.com/cheslijones/wsl2-minikube

 After that,